AndroidHuddle/Huddle/README.md

 The following **required** functionality is completed:

-* [ ] User can create Events
+* [X] User can create Events
-* [ ] User can create events (from suggestions based on location / or of their own choosing)
+* [X] User can create events (from suggestions based on location / or of their own choosing) (Slight issues with google maps and using google places.
+It had worked previously)
-* [ ] User can pick out a radius from current location for suggestion
+* [] User can pick out a radius from current location for suggestion (We have geo fencing in place to figure close by users)
-* [ ] User can create an invite list for the event
+* [X] User can create an invite list for the event
 * [ ] Users who accept the invite get into a group
 * [ ] Users can chat in the group
-* [ ] User can get notification of invites (and chat) from group
+* [X] User can get notification of invites (and chat) from group (we have versions of push notifications)
 * [ ] User can see profile of preferences of their friends
-* [ ] User can search for friends to invite
+* [X] User can search for friends to invite
 * [ ] User can filter friends list to narrow down people to invite
-* [ ] User can find friends who are close to location of interest
+* [X] User can find friends who are close to location of interest
-* [ ] User can share / not share their location on the app Optionals
+* [X] User can share / not share their location on the app Optionals
 * [ ] User can suggest multiple events for a group
 * [ ] Users in a group can select events and have almost a doodle-like poll to decide